What you will study

 Unit 4: Strategy in action

 This focuses on the implementation of strategic choices, devoting special attention to organisational structure and culture and the barriers that may unfold during this phase.
 You'll also learn about the importance and practice of change management.
 The unit addresses innovation in its broadest sense, including technological innovation, process innovation and management innovation, and its links to organisational strategies.
 There will also be a discussion about cutting-edge organisational structures and practices such as holacracy and the Rendanheyi model.

 The module comprises 19 study weeks, and you will be required to study for 14-15 hours per week for six months.

 Satisfactory participation in the compulsory residential school is required.
-It is an opportunity to get a holistic view of the module, interact with other managers and tutors, and to work in small groups.
+It is an opportunity to get a holistic view of the module, interact with other managers and tutors, and work in small groups.
 There will also be a session to engage you in developing soft skills.
 The residential school is offered in face-to-face and online options, subject to restrictions linked to pandemic-related regulations or other factors.
-In the intensive face-to-face and online school you should expect to spend 6 to 8 hours a day on tasks and activities, while if you opt for the less intensive online version you should expect to spend about 1.5 hours per day on tasks and activities.
+In the intensive face-to-face and online school, you should expect to spend 6 to 8 hours a day on tasks and activities, while if you opt for the less intensive online version, you should expect to spend about 1.5 hours per day on tasks and activities.